Alice-Rez/React-Registration-Form/README.md

 Just a small full-stack exercise from DCI one year web developer course.

-Demo of the registration in the react app.
-Possibilities of register (e-mail has to be unique), login and changing of the password.
-Newly added possibility to upload profile photo.
+Demo of the registration in the react app:

+- Possibilities of register (e-mail has to be unique) and login

+- logged user can change password

+- logged user can also change profile photo (usage of multer package)

+- basic verification by registration using express-validator

 No final product - no special styling (just basic bootstrap), no cleanly ordered code, etc. just playground.